the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 1. you are missing dependencies (provided in this repository's [Dockerfile](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/Dockerfile), which is essentially the [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) plus tensorflow, tflearn, and keras), or
 2. **you generally find this entire installation page confusing**

-...then follow the [step-by-step installation instructions](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md) for Mac OS X. I have a strong suspicion that if you are using another Unix-based operating system, you will have little difficulty adapting the instructions to your machine.
+...then follow the [step-by-step installation instructions](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md) for Mac OS X. I have a strong suspicion that if you are using another Unix-based operating system, then you are the kind of person who will have little difficulty adapting the instructions to your machine.

 ## On a Unix-based machine (including Mac OS X) where you already have the dependencies